-A couple of weeks ago we had the honor of hearing a talk by Monica, one of our volunteers, whose mission in life is to reduce the amount of plastic used in the world.
-In the picture above you can see the items she travels with, and below, all of the rubbish she accumulated in 8 months of travelling.
-We were ridiculously humbled as it’s less than we make from one typical trip to the shop.
+A while ago we had the honor of hearing a talk by Monica, one of our volunteers, whose mission in life is to reduce the amount of plastic used in the world.
+In the picture above you can see the items she travels with.
+By using these items she accumulated less garbage in eight months than we make from one typical trip to the shop.

 The problem comes that we use a non-biodegradable material for disposable packaging, designing things to be used once that will then never break down into the environment.
 Monica’s dedication to her cause is just incredible and can inspire everyone to be just a little more aware and a little more organised in order to make a huge difference to this planet.

 You can follow Monica in her quest at @grlforacleanworld on instagram.